santhoshbomma9/amp-sub-mgmt/README.md

         4. Perform the required action on your solution you have provided to the customer(In this case would be blocking the customer access to your SaaS solution)
         5. Send a PATCH request back to [Marketplace Operation API](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#operations-api) with Success/Failure status

-    - Dashboard Admin page
-    Dashboard admin page is used to manage all the your cusotmers subscriptions.
+    - Dashboard Admin page - Dashboard admin page is for your Ops team to manage all the your customers subscriptions.
+Publisher can list, get, update/patch, delete, check the status of an operation, view opertations from webhook, patch operations and send usage of metered dimension for a subscirption.
 Intent of the customer activates can come through below ways
-        1. Email from customer to ACTIVATE a subscirption
+        1. LANDING PAGE Email from customer to ACTIVATE a subscirption
-        2. Email from customer to CHANGE PLAN on a subscirption
+        2. LANDING PAGE Email from customer to CHANGE PLAN on a subscirption
-        3. Email from customer to UNSUBSCRIBE
+        3. LANDING PAGE Email from customer to UNSUBSCRIBE
-        4. WEBHOOK(the )
+        4. WEBHOOK notifications

-An application to interact between the Customer, Company and Azure Marketplace - This is exactly what this sample is for.
+        5. Customer using Metered dimensions

+       Publisher would
+       - Perform the actions on their SaaS solution accordingly
+       - Make changes to the customers subscription on the dashboard admin page.

 ## About the sample